 Here are the objectives we aim to reach by 2022:

-Jeanne, Lola in charge of CSR, and the rest of the Rouje team, are all working towards making Rouje get better every day.
+Jeanne and the Rouje team are all working towards making Rouje get better every day.
 Feel free to reach out if you’d like to learn more at [email protected]